zeero/CCPlugins/commands/implement.md

    - Maintain your state management style

 3. **Ensure Quality**
-   - Follow your TypeScript strictness level
+   - Follow your project's code quality standards
    - Match your testing patterns
    - Use your linting rules
    - Apply your security practices